 5. Get Ready to Go

-Remember, don’t be in a rush to head to the hospital or birth center.
-Active labor can still take hours, and it’s a lot better to complete the majority of that at home so you can reduce your chances of feeling rushed and needing unnecessary interventions.
+Remember, don’t rush to head to the hospital or birth center.
+Active labor can still take hours, so it’s a lot better to complete the majority of it at home to reduce your chances of needing unnecessary interventions.
 At the same time, don’t take too long because I don’t want you to have your baby in the car.
 Listen to your body and get ready to go when your body says it’s time.
-(4-1-1 or 3-1-1 — more information on when to go to the hospital in labor.)
+(4-1-1 or 3-1-1 — for more information on when to go to the hospital in labor, READ HERE.)

 6. Have Good Continuous Support

 Labor is tough.
 That’s why they call it labor.
 Having positive, continuous support is vital during active labor.
 Women need it to be able to continue.
-Make sure that you have people around you during active labor that are going to support your choices, help you have a positive experience, and help you get through to the next phase.
+Ensure that you have people around you during active labor that will support your choices, help you have a positive experience, and help you get through to the next phase.
 Positivity and loving words can encourage you to keep going so your support person can say, ” You’re doing a great job.
 I’m so proud of you.
 You’re relaxing your body so well.”